martinvoegele/martinvoegele.github.io/_pages/software.md

 (with Raphael Townshend, Patricia Suriana, Alexander Derry)

 A benchmark suite for machine learning on three-dimensional molecular structure.

+We assembled eight datasets specifically designed to provide a benchmark for machine learning methods which operate on 3D molecular structure, and represent a variety of important structural, functional, and engineering tasks.
+All datasets are provided in a standardized format along with corresponding processing code and dataloaders for common machine learning frameworks (PyTorch and TensorFlow).
+ATOM3D is designed to be a living database, where datasets are updated and tasks are added as the field progresses.

 Check it out on <a href="https://www.atom3d.ai/">atom3d.ai</a> or on its <a href="https://github.com/drorlab/atom3d">GitHub page</a>.